 blotter.removeText(text)

-Alias method for blotter.removeTexts(text)
+Alias method for blotter.removeTexts(text), see below.

 removeTexts